epfl-ada/ada-2023-project-bavmaresearch/README.md

 ## Additional ideas

+These are some ideas that we wanted to implement, but we need more ressources and time.
 - Extract themes from movie plots: find key words linked to movie genre ?
 - Extract sentiment analysis score of a movie from plot
 - Extract sentiment score of movie reviews and tweets (average, median ?)